oracle-terraform-modules/terraform-oci-tdf-iam-compartments/CONTRIBUTING.md

-# Contributing to the Oracle Cloud Infrastructure Terraform Modules
+# Contributing to the Oracle Cloud Infrastructure Modules for Terraform

 _Copyright (c) 2020, Oracle and/or its affiliates._